parasshah438/git-cheatsheet/README.md

 <pre>
 	Unstaged refers to changes that you have made to your files in git repository that have not yet been added to the staging area using the git add command.
-	Changes you are made have not yet beenn included in the next commit.
+	Changes you are made have not yet been included in the next commit.
 </pre>
 <h4>Staged</h4>
 <pre>